Longines Automatic Cal.22A 14ct 1952

 This is the original dial which has been restored to the highest standards by the best dial restorers in the UK.

-The original Longines Calibre 22A, 17 Jewel automatic movement here was a milestone for Longines, in being its first automatic movement.
+This original Longines Calibre 22A, 17 Jewel automatic movement was a milestone for Longines, in being its first automatic movement.

 As can be seen, the movement is in tip-top condition having completed an overhaul and service by our watchmaker.
 This means it has been completely disassembled, cleaned, inspected under high magnification then rebuilt using only original Longines parts where required.
 After testing and final calibration, this watch was running to within +12 seconds per day, which is excellent for a vintage watch of this age.
 The movement also has a power reserve of 36 hrs.

-The movement is correctly signed ‘LONGINES’, with the Calibre number 22A and the movement serial number 8631761 which dates the watch to 1952.
+The movement is correctly signed ‘Longines Watch Co.’ and ‘Swiss’, with the Calibre number 22A and the movement serial number 8631761 which dates the watch to 1952.

 The Watch Case